 For the next month, I spiraled.
 Down, and down, an down.
 I wondered if I could really grow a company.
 If I was even good at my job.
 If I really had what it takes to survive financially as a self-employed individual.
 My outlook grew dim.
 My faith in myself dwindled.
 My confidence took a nose dive into deep, deep water.
 The next two moths became a time of total transformation.
 I got up, dusted off my scraped knees and started to take action.

 Working with my life coach, Nicole O’Neill, I not only worked on my business, but I worked on my mindset.
-I created a completely new service package for Thoughtfully Designed and it helped me gain back my confidence in my abilities as well as the service and client experience I could now deliver.
+I created a completely new service package for my marketing clients and it helped me gain back my confidence in my abilities as well as the service and client experience I could now deliver.
 I got my ducks in a row and signaled to the universe that I was ready to bring on bigger clients.
 I prepared a nest so to speak.

 While all of that was going on, I also decided to rebrand Thoughtfully Thrifted (quarter life crisis maybe?).
 I started Thoughtfully Thrifted as an online vintage shop & two years later it has become so much more than a place for people to buy vintage goods.
 And because of that, my instinct was to rebrand… so I did.
 I listened to what I thought was right in my gut.
 But ever since I switched everything over to withlovefromherheart, something felt off.
 It was almost like I was mourning (ridiculous, I know).
 I would constantly check Instagram to make sure no one took “my” handle.